aeviiq/storage-manager/README.md

 ## Why
 To provide an easy way to store data with references to proxies, without storing the proxies themselves.
-A deep copy of the original object is made, in which any proxies will be turned into a StorableEntity, which contains only the proxy class and it's identifiers.
+A deep copy of the original object is made, in which any proxies will be turned into a StorableEntity, which contains only the proxy class name and it's identifiers.
 These will be used to retrieve a managed proxy upon load().

 ## Installation